Cultivate-Community-Team-2/focus-communities/patterns.md

-# Pattterns in Open Source Communities
+# Patterns in Open Source Communities

 ## Goal
 Across all teams, identify and describe patterns in open source communities.